pace-neutrons/Horace/documentation/smg/11_ISIS_release.md

 Note that recent iDAaaS virtual machines use a different approach for adding this path to the MATLAB search path.

-This path includes the Horace initialization script `horace_on.m` which, on execution, adds all necessary folders to MATLAB search path and initializes all other Horace variables necessary for Horace operations. (i.e. Horace configurations).
+This path defines the folder containing the Horace initialization script `horace_on.m` which, on execution, adds all folders Horace needs to MATLAB search path and initializes all other Horace variables necessary for Horace operations. (e.g. Horace configurations).
 This folder also contains the worker script which invokes the `horace_on` script and initializes Horace for all parallel MATLAB sessions.

 Administrative script (Horace developers do not have write access to it) `/var/daaas/dynamic/matlabsetup.m` is executed on start up of MATLAB user sessions of iDAAaS machines and invokes `horace_on` for user sessions dedicated for using Horace.